bsmith1310/git-intro/git-intro.md

 ## Git vs (Traditional) TFS

 * Git is a Distributed Version Control System.
-* TFS (tratitional TFS, not the new Git-based TFS) is Centralized Version Control System.
+* TFS (traditional TFS, not the new Git-based TFS) is Centralized Version Control System.

 # Required Software